How to Make Natural All-in-One Body Wash, Shampoo, and Conditioner

 Why Make Your Own Body Wash?

-This 100% all natural homemade body wash recipe works as a face wash, shampoo and conditioner!
+This 100%, all-natural homemade body wash recipe works as a face wash, shampoo, and conditioner!
 I started using this homemade liquid soap last year and I love it.
-Because of the natural ingredients, it works great as a face wash and a sulfate free shampoo and conditioner.
+Because of the natural ingredients, it works great as a face wash and sulfate-free shampoo and conditioner.

 Organic coconut oil is a part of the mixture which makes it great against acne.
 Coconut oil for hair is even better!
 It's also great for the skin and is one of the best moisturizers.
 It and the other ingredients also help get rid of itchy scalp and dandruff.

 After using it for a week or so, I stopped having dandruff and have been dandruff-free ever since.
 This bath and body wash can bring back the natural beauty of your hair and skin.
 You can add your own essential oil scent to make aromatherapy for your shower or bath.